T. H. Agriculture & Nutrition (Montgomery Plant)

 In 2002, Elf Atochem also began consolidating contaminated soil and sediment on site for treatment.
 Elf Atochem finished treating approximately 2,850 cubic yards of soil and sediment in 2004.

-Elf Atochem began additional HRC injections to further address ground water contamination in 2005.
+In 2005, Elf Atochem conducted additional injections to further enhance bioremediation of ground water contamination in 2005.

 In 2010, Elf Atochem completed demolition of all on-site buildings.

-In 2011, Elf Atochem sampled ground water as part of regular ground water monitoring.
+In 2013, Elf Atochem sampled ground water as part of its regular ground water monitoring.

-The site’s second Five-Year Review, completed in 2007, found that the cleanup remains protective of human health and the environment.
+The site’s third Five-Year Review, completed in 2012, found that the cleanup remains protective of human health and the environment.

 EPA negotiated legal agreements with the site’s PRP to investigate and clean up the site.
 Elf Atochem continues to fund site cleanup, monitoring and oversight activities.